tibbe78/techday-2019/demo3/README.md

         update_cache: yes
         cache_valid_time: 3600

-    - name: Update all packages to the latest version if OS is Debian based
+    - name: Safe upgrade all packages to the latest version if OS is Debian based
       apt:
-        upgrade: dist
+        upgrade: yes
       when: ansible_facts['os_family'] == "Debian"

+    - name: Clean system with autoremove
+      apt:
+        autoremove: yes
 ```

 #### run the playbook to update servers as root via sudo